MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

     The best approach depends on the user's preference, but the last approach helps the user to focus on one control variables required details at a time.

-Step 5: Run the NSGA-II Optimizer
+Step 5: Run the NSGA-II optimizer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``NSGA-II`` is a commonly used algorithm for multi-objective problems.
 There are other genetic multi-objective algorithms, but for trade-off analysis with APSIM,